isc-projects/kea/doc/guide/api.rst

    }

 This command includes a list with exactly one name of the shared network to be deleted.
-The ``subnets-action`` denotes whether the subnets in this shared network should be deleted or not.
+The ``subnets-action`` command denotes whether the subnets in this shared network should be deleted or not.

 Response syntax: